top of page

 Working Papers

-Luxuries, Necessities, and the Allocation of Time (PDF)
+Luxuries, Necessities, and the Allocation of Time (PDF, CEPR DP 19945), R&R at International Economic Review

 joint with Lei Fang and Pedro Silos